ch-geppetto/geppetto/readme.md

 ------------------------------ Overview

-# Asana / Technical Assessment
+# Technical Assessment

 ## ------ Notes

 ### Challenge Objective

 Create a functional application where a user can interact with an AI model.
 Your submission should include:

 - User Interface: A clean, intuitive text input field and a submit button.
 - API Integration: Successfully fetch data from a generative AI API (e.g., OpenAI, Hugging Face, or Anthropic).
 - Dynamic Rendering: Display the AI’s response clearly within the UI without a page reload.
 - State Management: Implementation of loading states (spinners or skeletons) and robust error handling (e.g., handling API timeouts or empty prompts).
 - Best Practices: Component-based architecture, semantic HTML, and responsive CSS.

 ### Bonus Challenge

 To further demonstrate your seniority or attention to detail, consider adding:

 - Persistent Chat History: Save and display a list of past prompts and responses (using LocalStorage or state) so they remain visible during the session.
 - Session Management: A "Clear Chat" or "Reset" button to wipe the current history.
 - Markdown Support: Render the AI response using Markdown (to support code snippets or formatted text).